 Texas Trial Lawyers With a Record of Success

-At Hendershot, Cannon & Hisey, P.C., we represent clients in a range of business litigation and arbitration matters and have experience protecting the rights and interests of clients facing breach of claims pertaining to a range of contracts and industries – including construction, real estate, oil and gas, and more.
+At Hendershot Cowart P.C., we represent clients in a range of business litigation and arbitration matters and have experience protecting the rights and interests of clients facing breach of claims pertaining to a range of contracts and industries – including construction, real estate, oil and gas, and more.

 From proactive counsel when creating enforceable contracts and managing litigation risks to aggressive enforcement and defense, our team knows how to handle these high-stakes matters.
 Call (713) 909-7323 or contact us online to speak with an attorney.